ricktaylor/btpu-fec/draft-taylor-dtn-btpu-fec.md

 ## Pre-agreed FEC Repair Message {#pre-agreed-repair}

-The Pre-agreed FEC Repair Message is used to encapsulate the repair symbols of a Bundle Transfer that uses FEC with a pre-agreed configuration.
+The Pre-agreed FEC Repair Message is used to encapsulate the Repair Symbols ({{Section 2 of RFC6363}}) of a Bundle Transfer that uses FEC with a pre-agreed configuration.

 A Pre-agreed FEC Repair Message has a type of TBD3.
 The Message Content field is formatted as follows: